umijs/qiankun/docs/faq/README.md

 ## `[import-html-entry]: error occurs while excuting xxx script http://xxx.xxx.xxx/x.js`
 ![](https://user-images.githubusercontent.com/22413530/109919189-41563d00-7cf3-11eb-8328-711228389d63.png)
-The first line is just an auxiliary information printed by qiankun through console.error, which is used to help users quickly know which js has an error, not a real exception.
-The real exception information is on the second line.
+The first line is just a helper info printed by qiankun via `console.error` to help users identify which js file threw the error faster.
+It is not an exception thrown by qiankun itself.

+**The actual exception info is in the second line.**

-For example, such an error indicates that when qiankun was executing the http://localhost:9100/index.bundle.js of the sub application, this js itself threw an exception.
-The specific exception information is Uncaught TypeError: Cannot read property 'call' of undefined.
+For example in the error above, it means the child app itself threw an exception when executing http://localhost:9100/index.bundle.js. **And the actual exception message is `Uncaught TypeError: Cannot read property 'call' of undefined` in the second line.**

-Sub-application exceptions can be attempted to be resolved through the following steps:
+Exceptions from the child app itself can be debugged and fixed with the following steps:

-Check the error js for syntax errors according to the specific exception information, such as missing semicolons, dependence on uninitialized variables, etc.
+1. Based on the specific exception message, check if the js file that errors has syntax errors, like missing semicolons, depending on uninitialized variables etc.
-Whether it depends on global variables provided by the main application, but the main application is not actually initialized.
+2. Whether it depends on global variables provided by the main app, but the main app did not initialize them.
-Compatibility issues.
-The js itself of the sub-application has syntax compatibility issues in the current runtime environment.
+3. Compatibility issues.
+The child app js itself has syntax compatibility issues in the current runtime environment.

 ## How to load micro apps on a routing page of the main app